pjaskulski/nbpapi/README.md

 func NewCurrency(tableType string) *NBPCurrency
     NewCurrency - function creates new currency type

+func (c *NBPCurrency) CreateCSVOutput(lang string) string
+    CreateCSVOutput - function returns currency rates, in the form of CSV (data separated by a comma), depending on the tableType field: for type A and B tables a column with an average rate is printed, for type C two columns: buy price and sell price

+    Parameters:

+        lang - 'en' or 'pl'

+func (c *NBPCurrency) CreatePrettyOutput(lang string) string
+    CreatePrettyOutput - function returns exchange rates as formatted table depending on the tableType field: for type A and B tables a column with an average rate is printed, for type C two columns: buy price and sell price

+    Parameters:

+        lang - 'en' or 'pl'

+func (c *NBPCurrency) CreateRawOutput() string
+    CreateRawOutput - function print just result of request (json or xml)

 func (c *NBPCurrency) CurrencyByDate(code, date string) error
     CurrencyByDate - function downloads and writes data to exchange (exchangeC) slice, raw data (json) still available in result field